joshgreen95/reddit-scraper/README.md

    Elevenlabs XI Api Key
    ChatGPT Api Key
    ```
-2. Install PiP Dependencies
+3. Install PiP Dependencies
    ```sh
    Praw
    Moviepy
    Whisper
    openai
    ```
-3. Place Videos into Videos folder ===Try to use videos over 10 minutes and in the correct aspect ratio.==
+4. Place Videos into Videos folder ===Try to use videos over 10 minutes and in the correct aspect ratio.==
-4. Run the Main.py Script and follow prompts.
+5. Run the Main.py Script and follow prompts.

+The Program will spit out relevent files to Post/Subreddit-day/time